Nickpodski/Nickpodski_Portfolio/README.md

 ## Description

-This is my first portfolio website which is a part of my coding bootcamp homework.
-We were practing using Bootstrap as a predfined CSS.
-We had a general structure to meet.
-It has 3 pages which are a About Me, Portfolio page, and Contact page.
-The contact page does't currently do anything.
-This was merely practicing using Bootstrap to layout my portfolio for future use.
+This is my updated portfolio page.
+It has an about me page, a page for links to 3 of my projects, and a page to contact me.
+You can also download my resume, and that bottom of the page is links to a few social media.

 ## Table of Contents